- Body & Beauty

 Some additional health benefits

-The aroma and therapeutic properties of cardamom are due to the volatile oil in its seed.
+The aroma and therapeutic properties are due to the volatile oil in its seed.
 Tinctures of cardamom are used chiefly in medicines, to relieve flatulence and for strengthening digestion activities.

 Let us see a few curative effects of cardamom -